Isaac-Newt/podcast-archiver/README.md

 [Microsoft Docs Page](https://docs.microsoft.com/en-us/windows/python/beginners#install-python).

 ### Setting up the Program
-Once Python is installed, download the code using the "Download Zip" option visible when you click the green "Code" button above.
+Once Python is installed, download the code from the Releases tab, or by following [this download link](https://github.com/Isaac-Newt/podcast-archiver/archive/refs/tags/v1.0.zip).
 Save the .zip file, and extract it in your file manager.

 ## Using the Podcast Archiver